 1. Clearing the CFA level 1 exam is a cakewalk for CAs

 CFA Level 1 is tough to crack, but not for those who have already cleared their CA levels.
-A major chunk of the CA syllabus overlaps with the Level 1 of the CFA examination.
+A major chunk of the CA syllabus overlaps with Level 1 of the CFA examination.
 While you will need some practice on the concepts before you appear for the examination, you won’t need strenuous preparation for it.
 Additionally, if you’ve had a strong score in SFM, you surely have nothing to worry about.
-Ease in obtaining certification to other accounting courses of the major benefits of CA.
+Ease in obtaining certification for other accounting courses is one of the major benefits of CA.

 2. You’ll gain a vast amount of industry knowledge